hyperledger/bevel/docs/source/developer/besu-ansible.md

 Follow [Readme](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/main/platforms/hyperledger-besu/configuration/roles/create/crypto/ibft) for detailed information.

+## **create/crypto/clique**

+This role creates crypto for clique.
+* Create crypto material for each peer with CLIQUE consensus
+* Check if nodekey already present in the vault
+* Create build directory if it does not exist
+* Generate enode url for each node and create a geth account and keystore
+* Copy the crypto material to Vault

+Follow [Readme](https://github.com/hyperledger-labs/blockchain-automation-framework/blob/main/platforms/hyperledger-besu/configuration/roles/create/crypto/clique) for detailed information.

 ## **create/k8_component**

 This role creates deployment files for nodes, namespace storageclass, service accounts and clusterrolebinding.
 Deployment file for a node is created in a directory with name=nodeName, nodeName is stored in component_name